GrantMSchamel/Mastercard-Internship/Phishing-sim.md

 I modified these elements to create a more believable version of the email, while maintaining key characteristics of phishing attacks:
 - Used a professional tone and familiar language
 - Included a seemingly legitimate call-to-action
-- Crafted a convincing scenario involving account security
+- Crafted a convincing scenario involving IT improvement

 By understanding how phishing emails work, I can help raise awareness and mitigate the risks they pose to organizations.